How to Become a UX Designer, a Step-By-Step Guide for 2024 [+Expert Tips]

 5. Network.

-Networking is important for two major reasons: it can help you find mentors and job opportunities.
+Networking is important for getting into UX design for two major reasons: it can help you find mentors and job opportunities.

 To find designers with skills and experiences that you’re interested in, try joining a design community like Design Buddies on Discord or User Experience Design on LinkedIn.